hyperledger/identus-docs/documentation/docs/quick-start.md

-## Establish a connection between holder and PrismAgent
+## Establish a connection between the Holder and the Cloud Agent
 To connect the Holder to both instances, you must run this in both Issuer and Verifier endpoints.

 ### Establish a connection - Agent side